Texas Reverse Mortgage Loan

 Houston and across Texas.

 Texas residents who are 62 or older may qualify for a Texas reverse mortgage loan.

-If you have paid off most of your mortgage, a reverse mortgage allows you to use your home’s equity to receive payments each month.
+If you have paid off most of your mortgage, a reverse mortgage allows you to use your home’s equity to withdraw cash in a variety of payout options.

-This means you can enjoy your retirement with the help of a reverse mortgage loan.
+This means you can better enjoy your retirement with the help of a reverse mortgage loan.